Vanerrina/scRNAseqDBC/README.md

 # Applying tree-based models to single-cell RNA sequencing data for identifying breast cancer gene drivers
 This repository contains Python scripts and data used for applying tree-based models to single-cell RNA sequencing (scRNA-seq) data to identify breast cancer gene drivers.
 The goal is to leverage machine learning techniques to uncover important genetic markers associated with breast cancer progression.
+The implementation was developed and tested using Python version 3.11.2.

 ## Table of Contents
 - [Overview](#overview)